LB123658/AcornScript/readme.md

 ```
 AcornScript only allows two lines of code right now but there will be more soon.\
 To create a button that says "Hello" ```:button: /hello/```
+A text input with "Type here..." as the placeholder ```:input: /placeholder/Type here.../placeholder/```
+A link to Duckduckgo.com that says "Click here to go to DuckDuckGo" ```:link: /url/https://duckduckgo.com/url/ /Click here to go to DuckDuckGo/```